 If you’ve been pulled over and arrested for DUI in North Tustin, it’s the beginning of a long legal process.
 You might be wondering what to expect and whether or not you have other options.
 The State of California treats DUIs very seriously.
 Even a first time conviction can come with hefty fees and fines, a suspended driver’s license, jail time, and more.
 Plus, a DUI can follow you around for years afterwards.
 But it doesn’t have to.
 With an experienced North Tustin DUI lawyer, you may be able to turn things around.

 We don’t think one bad mistake should define you for the rest of your life.
 And for your best chance at getting the DUI dropped—or at least reduced—you need a legal professional who understands DUI law.
-We can match and connect you with a DUI attorney in the North Tustin area who will offer a FREE consultation to talk about your case.
+We can match and connect you with a DUI lawyer in Los Angeles who will offer a FREE consultation to talk about your case.
 The sooner you can take action, the better.
-Call us today at 310-862-0199, or complete the form on this page.
+Call us today at 310-896-2724, or complete the form on this page.

 What to Expect After a DUI Arrest in North Tustin

 The officers who pulled you over for DUI were likely from the Tustin police department, the Orange County Sheriff’s Department, or the California Highway Patrol.
 In most cases, after the arrest you’ll be held in jail and released within 24 hours.
 Your release will either happen after you promise to come back for your court date or if you pay bail.

 After your release, the legal process for DUI can move quickly—and there are a few important deadlines to keep in mind.
 It’s in your best interest to contact a local DUI attorney as soon as you can.
 They can guide you through each step and ensure your actions give you the best chance at winning your case.